TGrep2 and Tregex are tools for searching syntax trees. This guide introduces their shared query language.

 Single tree nodes are matched by node descriptions:

 If a simple character string or a regular expression begins with an exclamation mark (!), the matching process will be complemented.
 That is, matches will turn into non-matches, and vice-versa.
-For example, !VB matches any node that is not VB, and !/^I/ can match any node that does not start with I.
+For example, !VB matches any node that is not VB, and !/^I/ will match any node that does not start with I.

 Note how (3) contains round brackets ((, )) which are used to mark a subexpression called a block or capturing group.
 Within a capturing group the pipe symbol (|) can be used to separate subexpressions with the meaning to match at least one of the subexpressions.